 5 reasons big business is using illustration in their branding

 Illustrations are a form of decoration, interpretation or visual explanation.
-They can provide information, incite emotion, or even change someone’s perception about your company and brand.
+They are an important part of creative design and can provide information, incite emotion, or even change someone’s perception about your company and brand.

 Over the past few years, there has been an explosion in illustration usage, both digitally and in print, with the likes of Google, Headspace, and Spotify expanding their branding to include plenty of flat, illustrative designs.